Javascript Scenario

 selector:string value:string timeout budget (ms): +${timeout} +500

-Type the provided value in the targeted element.
-The typing is not simulated in javascript - it's from real keyboard input.
+Type a text value in the targeted element.
+The typing is not simulated using javascript - it's from a real keyboard input.

 Internal Workflow

-• Moving to the element (mouse and scroll) like a human
+• Moves the viewport to the element (mouse and scroll as a human would)

-• Type the value in the input like a human
+• Types the text value into the input as a human would

 Parameters